zxcvbn-ts/zxcvbn/docs/guide/best-practices/README.md

 import { matcherPwnedFactory } from '@zxcvbn-ts/matcher-pwned'

 const loadOptions = async () => {
-  const zxcvbnCommonPackage = await import(
+  // common has some dictionaries which are not bound the any real language like a password list const zxcvbnCommonPackage = await import(
     /* webpackChunkName: "zxcvbnCommonPackage" */ '@zxcvbn-ts/language-common'
     )
-  const zxcvbnEnPackage = await import(
+  // As english is the language of the world it should always be included const zxcvbnEnPackage = await import(
     /* webpackChunkName: "zxcvbnEnPackage" */ '@zxcvbn-ts/language-en'
     )
-  const zxcvbnDePackage = await import(
+  // The primary language of your website should align with the language predominantly used by your user base. const zxcvbnDePackage = await import(
     /* webpackChunkName: "zxcvbnDePackage" */ '@zxcvbn-ts/language-de'
     )